AngusMcLure/GEOFIL/README.md

 |*Min_Test*| The minimum number of households a team will aim to test in each village|
 |*Days_return*| The number of days till a team can return to a village|

-Once you have configured MDAParams.csv and target_mda.csv the model is run by compiling the code and running with an arguement (this will be the name of the outpyt file).
-For example ./main ouput_name.csv.
+Parameters from MDAParams.csv and target_mda.csv are read at run time.
+The executable from the compiled code runs from the console with a single argument specifying the directory of the output file (formatted as a csv).
+Outputs will be appended to the specified file.